QE FLOATS FOR THE 1st TIME - JULY 17 2014

 radar fitted which can track a

-tennis ball travelling at 2,000 miles per hour, HMS Queen Elizabeth will be versatile enough to carry out these capabilities.
+at 2,000 miles per hour, HMS Queen Elizabeth will be versatile enough to carry out these capabilities.

 Blocks of the ship were manufactured at yards in Devon, Rosyth, Portsmouth, on the Clyde, and on the Tyne, before being assembled in the dockyard at Rosyth.